magedgamil/KendoWithDll/README.md

-# This is s source for using kendo using core
+# This is a source for using kendo using core